50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 How to Solve CAPTCHA Tests

-Unfortunately, there are no good materials out there on how to block CAPTCHA tests entirely.
+Unfortunately, there are no good materials out there on how to block CAPTCHA challenges entirely.
+However, you can take steps to bypass CAPTCHAs once you get them.
 If avoiding them becomes problematic, building or using a CAPTCHA solver is the next best solution.

 1. Use Browser Automation Extensions or Libraries